TaranCM/LaTeX-Shortcuts/README.md

 # LaTeX-Shortcuts

-This is a LaTeX package containing many easy, short commands that should hopefully quicken the pace of typing in LaTeX.
+shortcuts.sty is a LaTeX package containing many easy, short commands that should hopefully reduce time that would be spent on writing an unnecessary series of commands just to get a simple result.